YugantM/LDPC/README.md

-# LDPC
+# LDPC for QKD

-LDPC coding for QKD
+LDPC is a linear error correction code block.